Lfan-ke/sim-async-rt/README.md

 # sim-async-rt
-an simple rust async runtime
+A simple async runtime implementation in Rust.

+> cargo run

+or

+> make run